 This baseball cap is usually made of cotton or canvas with a low profile, slightly curved bill, and a slightly oversized fit.
 Even Malia Obama was spotted sporting the look.

 Intrigued?
 Check out our complete guide to the best dad hats.
 (It's OK, we won't judge.)

 These stylish baseball caps place a premium on details and quality fabrics.
 They are marked by a more fashion-forward sensibility from high-end brands such as Gucci, Ralph Lauren, Michael Kors, and Vetements.

-Think leather baseball caps like Stetson's chocolate brown version or pebbled leather black baseball hat.
+Think leather baseball caps like Stetson's pebbled leather black baseball hat.
 Women can pair a premium cap with a silk blouse, chic skirt, and ballet flats while men should consider keeping their wardrobe simple to let this stylish accessory take center stage.

 Named after the truck drivers and rural workers who wore them back in the 1970s, trucker hats (also called hunter hats) were hurled into pop culture infamy in the early 2000s by actor Ashton Kutcher and brands like Von Dutch.

 These mesh snapback baseball caps are an equal opportunity destroyer of good fashion taste, but hey, to each his (or her) own.